LVMH YOUNG DESIGNER PRIZE NOMINEE, 2017

 Abasi and Rosborough begin to experiment with patternmaking and reengineered tailoring.

-(Greg's initial design sketches done in Adobe Illustrator in 2011).
+(Greg's initial design done in Adobe Illustrator in 2011).

 Abasi and Rosborough make 15 prototypes with a variety of panels and anatomical lines to wear and test their idea.